EtomonUSA/etomon-test-data/README.md

 # Installing

-Once built, you can decompress the BSON files with `npm run install`.
+Once built, you can decompress the BSON files with `npm run decompress`.

 # Using